immanueln98/YOLO-in-ROS2/README.md

 Working Code to use yolo in the ros2 environment.

-**Ensure you have Darknet installed and the yolo cfg and weights file downloaded**
+**Ensure you have Darknet installed and the yolo cfg and weights file downloaded** (This Repo utilises Yolo-v3)

 Contains two Nodes:
 ### People_detector
-Code used to invoke YOLO within the ros2 environment to detect object, mainly people in this use case
+Code used to invoke YOLO within the ros2 environment to detect object, mainly people in this use case however, it works on all objects.

 ### Webcam
 Used to run the people detector algorithim using a regular webcam